 ServiceTypes also appear in this block of information, showing how benefits coverage applies to each medical service.
 In this example, the phrase Health Benefit Plan Coverage corresponds to serviceTypeCode 30.

 benefitsDateInformation describes the insurance coverage dates.
-Its data consists of two dates: the first is the Plan Begin Date (or the date from the preceding 18 months from the current submission date, whichever is more recent); the second is the eligibility submission date.
+Its data consists of two dates: 1) the Plan Begin Date (or the date from the preceding 18 months from the current submission date, whichever is more recent); 2) the eligibility submission date.

 serviceTypeCode 30 is a common value in Eligibility queries.
 It identifies in-effect coverage for the broad array of typical medical services covered by the plan.
 In this case, Medicare is the classic broad-coverage payer in the United States.
 It provides coverage for a large collection of medical services.
 Payers will often confirm medical insurance coverage by sending a response listing only the 30 value in the benefitsInformation loop.